factom-protocol/FIS/FIS/DID.md

     added/replaced/retired (checking the optional priorityRequirement element)

--   Signer key CAN NOT add another management key at the same priority level, unless it is also removing itself
+-   Signer key CAN NOT add another management key at the same priority level, unless it is also revoking itself

 -   Signature MUST be over sha256( sha256( ExtID[0] + ExtID[1] + ExtID[2] +
     ExtID[4] + … + ExtID[n] + Content) )

--   Entry hash serves as the nonce and MUST be unique
+-   The revoke part needs to be processed before the add part.

 -   Adding Keys

-    -   A key being added must never have been previously active for this identity
+    -   A key being added must never have been previously active for this identity. <!--Why? -->

-    -   A key being added must have a key-identifier that has never been previously used for this identity
+-   Revoking Keys

--   Removing Keys
+    -   A key being revoked must be currently active <!--Do we consider the DID document invalid? -->

-    -   A key being removed must be currently active
+	-   For didKeys you optionally can define the purpose.
+If defined it means to only deactivate the key for the specific purpose.
+If the purpose field is not used or empy it means to revoke the key for all purposes.

 		​

 #### Entry Structure